 Step by Step Preparation

-You begin by placing softened butter and white sugar in a mixing bowl.
-You cream them together until the mixture looks light and fluffy.
-This step helps trap air which leads to soft cookies.
+We begin by placing softened butter and white sugar in a mixing bowl.
+Cream them together until the mixture looks light and fluffy.

-Next, you add the eggs one at a time.
+Next, add the eggs one at a time.
 You mix well after each addition.
-Then you pour in the milk and vanilla extract.
+Then, pour in the milk and vanilla extract.
 This creates a smooth and creamy base for your cookie recipe without brown sugar.

 Now you fold in the chocolate chips.
 You want them spread evenly throughout the dough so every bite has chocolate.
 This step adds richness and makes this cookie recipe without brown sugar feel indulgent.

 Bake until the edges look set while the centers remain soft.
-This technique ensures your cookie recipe without brown sugar stays chewy instead of dry.
+This technique ensures your cookies stay chewy instead of dry.

 Helpful Tips for Perfect Cookies